tutorcruncher/timecruncher/_posts/2015-11-05-tutorcruncher-is-in-the-news.md

 ---
-Tutor to the rich and famous, Thomas Murr has written a thought-provoking article for estate and manor magazine about the long term prospects for both tutoring agencies, and tutoring service providers like tutorcruncher.
+Tutor to the rich and famous, Thomas Murr has written a thought-provoking article for estate and manor magazine about the long term prospects for both tutoring agencies, and tutoring service providers like [TutorCruncher](/).
 As many of you know, tutoring companies are potentially lucrative businesses that can be easy to start and then run with low overheads.
 However, these things are equally true for your rivals and other looking to start out in the industry.